NLeSC/guide/best_practices/language_guides/python.md

   * Or configure [Travis CI](https://docs.travis-ci.com/user/deployment/pypi/) or [Circle-CI](https://circleci.com/blog/continuously-deploying-python-packages-to-pypi-with-circleci/) to do it automatically for each release.
   * Additional guidelines:
     * Packages should be uploaded to PyPI using [your own account](https://pypi.org/account/register)
-    * For packages co-owned by the Netherlands eScience Center it is advised to make the PyPI `nlesc` account an collaborator with the owner role.
-This will give the center a way to perform emergency maintenance of the package if the original uploader is unable to.
+    * For packages developed in a team or organization, it is recommended that you create a team or organizational account on PyPI and add that as a collaborator with the owner rule.
+This will allow your team or organization to maintain the package even if individual contributors at some point move on to do other things.
+At the Netherlands eScience Center, we are a fairly small organization, so we use a single backup account (`nlesc`).
     * When distributing code through PyPI, non-python files (such as `requirements.txt`) will not be packaged automatically, you need to [add them to](https://stackoverflow.com/questions/1612733/including-non-python-files-with-setup-py) a `MANIFEST.in` file.
     * To test whether your distribution will work correctly before uploading to PyPI, you can run `python setup.py sdist` in the root of your repository.
 Then try installing your package with `pip install dist/<your_package>tar.gz.`
 * [Build using conda](http://conda.pydata.org/docs/build_tutorials.html)
-  * If possible, add packages to [conda-forge](https://conda-forge.github.io/).
+  * If desired, add packages to [conda-forge](https://conda-forge.github.io/).
 Use BioConda or custom channels (hosted on GitHub) as alternatives if need be.
 * [Python wheels](http://pythonwheels.com/) are the new standard for [distributing](https://packaging.python.org/distributing/#wheels) Python packages.
 For pure python code, without C extensions, use [`bdist_wheel`](https://packaging.python.org/distributing/#pure-python-wheels) with a Python 2 and Python 3 setup, or use [`bdist_wheel --universal`](https://packaging.python.org/distributing/#universal-wheels) if the code is compatible with both Python 2 and 3.
 If C extensions are used, each OS needs to have its own wheel.
 The [manylinux](https://github.com/pypa/manylinux) docker images can be used for building wheels compatible with multiple Linux distributions.
 See [the manylinux demo](https://github.com/pypa/python-manylinux-demo) for an example.
 Wheel building can be automated using Travis (for pure python, Linux and OS X) and Appveyor (for Windows).

 ## Testing